 For a long time, I was using a mostly-English framework to understand Japanese.
 I didn’t fall into the usual pitfalls many language learners often do: employ the linguistic framework of their native languages into the language they are learning.
 Japanese grammar, for example, is very different from the English grammar and you’d just get broken English — the same kind you see in machine translations — that you need to mentally reorder.
 That makes it difficult to understand Japanese grammar — and the language as a whole — in its own terms.
 But my understanding of words like 適当 was still framed like English concepts.
 I mention 適当 because that’s one of those words that can’t be translated into English.
 Depending on how it is used, it either means “suitable/appropriate” or “vague/noncommittal”.
 Knowing that the word can mean either obviously helps, but I’m not looking at the word as a Japanese word — I’m looking it as an English word that can be written into Japanese.
 I want to think in Japanese, hence this (re)learning process.

 Along the way, I decided to peruse some Japanese grammar guides.
-The most useful one is a Geocities website that serves as a dictionary of Japanese grammar (use EUC-JP as encoding).
+The most useful one is a Geocities website that serves as a dictionary of Japanese grammar (use EUC-JP as encoding — edit: it is now hosted on this blog).
 I can’t definitively say that I know everything in Japanese, but I am able to “diagnose” sentences and see them as parts of a sentence instead of just a coagulation of words.

 I also decided to pick up some Japanese books.
 On my second trip to Japan, I picked up some Morimi novels as stimulus (if you buy something that you always wanted to read and place it by your desk, you can get very motivated to learn more Japanese when you glance at it) as well as 紫色のクオリア (Qualia the Purple) which became the first light novel I had ever finished (March 9, 2014).
 That novel made me even more curious about the light novel and science fiction subcultures.